Samson – Fatal Attraction (Sermon, March 3, 2019)

 - It is a story about us.
 We may protest – but, like Samson and Israel, God calls us to be holy.
 We are fickle and desire more to fill our desires than to cling to God.

 - It is a story about Jesus – really?
 Samson is an “anti-type.”
 He drives us to look for something better, a better savior – Jesus.
-The point is to make us long of something better.
+The point is to make us long for something better.
 Samson's story ends with salvation.
 God saves his people at any cost and by any means.
 This is the story of the one who came to save us.

 Thoughts on Devotions – LD38